Adrian Segečić: Sydney FC

 in the final round of the A-League Youth against Canberra United.
 He was called up again in August after turning 16 a month before, making his NPL NSW debut against North Shore Mariners.

-Segecic earned his first call-up to the A-League squad in the Finals series semi final against Adelaide United.
+Segečić earned his first call-up to the A-League squad in the Finals series semi final against Adelaide United.
 He was on the bench in the Grand Final against Melbourne City.
-By the end of the 2020–21 campaign, Segecic won the club's Rising Star Award.
-On 26 December 2021, Segecic made his professional league debut against Macarthur FC, coming off the bench in the 76th minute in a 3–0 away win.
+By the end of the 2020–21 campaign, Segečić won the club's Rising Star Award.
+On 26 December 2021, Segečić made his professional league debut against Macarthur FC, coming off the bench in the 76th minute in a 3–0 away win.
 He made his AFC Champions League debut in a play-off match against Kaya.
-On 7 April 2022, Sydney FC announced Segecic among the ten youth players registered for the AFC Champions League ahead of the group stage.
+On 7 April 2022, Sydney FC announced Segečić among the ten youth players registered for the AFC Champions League ahead of the group stage.
 After featuring in a number of games at the age of 17, on 9 May 2022, he was offered his first professional contract that was set to expire in 2025.

-Segecic made his first start for Sydney FC in a match against Central Coast Mariners in the Round of 32 of the Australia Cup.
+Segečić made his first start for Sydney FC in a match against Central Coast Mariners in the Round of 32 of the Australia Cup.
 In this match, he contributed an assist to Adam Le Fondre for the team's third goal, helping them secure a 3–3 draw and a win in the penalty shoot-out.
 His performance from last match earnt him a starting place in the next round against Bentleigh Greens, scoring his first senior goal for the club in a 2–1 win by full time.
 He would score again against Oakleigh Cannons, but only a consolation goal as his side lost in a 2–1 upset and getting knocked out of the competition.
-Segecic made his Big Blue debut in the opening round of the 2022–23 A-League season playing in front of 21,840 fans as his side lost 3–2 at home.
-On 29 October, Segecic scored his first league goal, being on the receiving end of a cross by Jaiden Kucharski to make it 3–1 against Macarthur.
+Segečić made his Big Blue debut in the opening round of the 2022–23 A-League season playing in front of 21,840 fans as his side lost 3–2 at home.
+On 29 October, Segečić scored his first league goal, being on the receiving end of a cross by Jaiden Kucharski to make it 3–1 against Macarthur FC.
 The final score was 3–2 at Campbeltown.
-After an impressive display against Newcastle Jets, Segecic assisted a goal to contribute a 2–0 victory and received Player of the match.
+After an impressive display against Newcastle Jets, Segečić assisted a goal to contribute a 2–0 victory and received Player of the match.

 Loan to Dordrecht

-On 30 August 2023, Segecic joined Dutch club Dordrecht on loan with an option to buy.
+On 30 August 2023, Segečić joined Dutch club Dordrecht on loan with an option to buy.
 He made 30 appearances for the Schapenkoppen, scoring five times as they reached the Eerste Divisie play-offs.